“Hey Becky how are ya?! How was your weekend?!”

 Maybe except for office décor.
 Let’s talk about it.
 When you hop on to Zoom, you notice that Gabe has a ton of martial arts décor in his office (shout out to The Office fans who get this reference).
 And then there is Leslie (Parks and Rec anyone?) who has tons of décor related to history.
 Both of which are accessing the meeting from their home office.
 You notice an antique teapot in the background of Nancy’s kitchen – because she doesn’t have a home office.
 And little by little you start to look at the spaces around your coworkers.
 It gives you time to really know them.
 Sure their office space on a day to day has touches of these items, but maybe you never really knew how much they loved the things they say they do.
 So you get to know them a little better.
 And it makes you realize how unique you each are and that uniqueness can really bring people together in times of uncertainty.

-It’s only been a week!
+It’s been much longer than one week!
 And we don’t know when the change will take place to bring us back to the routine we were used to.
 Us therapists, we often like to remind people that change is hard and it takes time.
 Yet: overnight we were forced to flip a switch on our lives and make a huge change in the patterns of our lives, the lives of loved ones, and so many more.
 So how do we gain a sense of what to do in the weeks to come to make this a new routine for us?

 Check in on your friends.
 On your family.
 On your coworkers.
 Let’s spread love and kindness from where we can.